 What is transcreation?
 How is it different from translation and localisation?
-For what purposes do we use it?
-If you’re asking yourself these questions, discover our short introduction to the wonderful world of transcreation!
+And what purpose does it serve?
+If you’re asking yourself these questions, keep reading for a short introduction to the wonderful world of transcreation!

 What is transcreation?
-What are the differences with internationalisation, translation and localisation?
+How does it differ from internationalisation, translation and localisation?

 Transcreation is the process of adapting a message from one culture to another.
-It gives priority to preserving the intent and effect of the source, rather than its exact content.
-The concept is more important than the letter.
+It gives priority to preserving the source’s intent and effect, rather than its exact content.
+The concept is more important than the literal meaning.

 Transcreation, to quote Christian Arno from Lingo24, “is about taking a concept in one language and completely recreating it in another language (…)”.